angulardart/site-angulardart/src/angular/guide/dependency-injection.md

   [logging package](https://pub.dartlang.org/packages/logging).
 </div>

-We're likely to need the same logger service everywhere in our application, so we put it in the project's `lib/src` folder, and we register it in the `providers` list of our application component, `AppComponent`.
+We're likely to need the same logger service everywhere in our app, so we put it in the project's `lib/src` folder, and we register it in the `providers` list of our app component, `AppComponent`.

 <?code-excerpt "lib/src/providers_component.dart (providers-logger)" title="lib/app_component.dart (excerpt)"?>
 ```